shamanez/Variational-Discriminator-Bottleneck-Tensorflow-Implementation/README.md

 - Alpha - This paramters is to update the adaptive lagrange paramters (Documentation can be found inside the code)

 ## Training Results
-- Item  Trained paramters can be found inside  train-WGAN-GP-VDB.py script
+- Trained paramters can be found inside  train-WGAN-GP-VDB.py script
+- There are pre-trained checkpoints in the checkpoints folder
+- The images generated during the training progress are insode the sample_images_while_training folder
+- Tensorbored Visualizations can be find inside summeries folder

 ## Future Work